ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 If you haven't already done so, complete the previous lab - ['Nightlight']({{ site.url }}/workshop/thingy-4-windows/nightlight/).

 # Overview
-In this lab you will combine the Nightlight device you previously created (a Grove LED module and a Grove Light Sensor) with several other input sensors and output actuators.
+In this lab you will combine the Nightlight device you previously created with several other input sensors and output actuators.
 The device will:

 * Capture the amount of ambient light
 * Increase the brightness intensity of an LED inversely to the amount of ambient light measured.